Connect with us

 The biggest chore facing the Legislature in drawing the congressional districts is the loss of more than 65,000 people in the 2nd District.
 The Legislature will have to address the population loss and at the same time, based on federal laws, maintain a Black majority district.

-Democratic Rep. Bennie Thompson, who represents the 2nd District, has advocated moving all of Hinds from the 3rd District, represented by Republican Michael Guest of Rankin County, to his district to offset the population loss.
+Democratic Rep. Bennie Thompson, who represents the 2nd District, has advocated moving all of Hinds from the 3rd District, represented by Republican Michael Guest of Rankin County, to his district to help offset the population loss.

 READ MORE: Rep. Bennie Thompson wants all of Hinds Co. placed in his 2nd District